-Seminarians and guests were inspired and informed at the 2018 forum, featuring a slate of speakers and experiences presented over three days at La Cantera Resort in San Antonio, Texas Hill Country.
+Seminarians and guests will be inspired and informed at the 2019 forum, featuring a slate of speakers and experiences presented over three days at The Meritage Resort & Spa in Napa, California.

 and Unique Experiences

 Major issues and trends around the world and dramatic personal stories—from topics shaping the headlines to thrilling advances in science and technology, to theories on creativity, innovation and learning—will capture the minds and imaginations of Seminarians at The Seminar, June 2-5, 2019.
 The beautiful Napa Valley setting will be the backdrop for 2019.

 We will come together June 2-5 to hear from some of the world’s pre-eminent experts as we welcome a community of like-minded colleagues and professionals.